Leading grassroots and legislative campaigns to safeguard the valley’s air, water, land and other irreplaceable natural resources.

 The Hudson River and its waterfronts play a major role in sustaining the health and well-being of valley residents.
 They also drive the region’s robust tourism economy.

-We educate, engage and mobilize citizens, communities, leaders and elected officials (from small towns to Albany and Washington, DC) to:
+We educate, engage and mobilize people, communities, leaders and elected officials (from small towns to Albany and Washington, DC) to:

 - Halt threats and increase public access to the river